muxinc/mux-stats-sdk-mediaplayer/README.md

 ## Releases

-Full builds are provided as releases within the repo as versions are released.
+Full builds are provided as releases within the repo as versions are released and on the Mux Maven repository.

 ## Developer Quick Start